pgarco/few-hypo/README.md

 ## Citation

-If you use any part of this work, especially the OCHAC dataset or the few-shot learning results, please cite our paper as follows:
+If you use any part of this work, especially the OCHAC corpus or the few-shot learning results, please cite our paper as follows: